rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

 For more information about using the Cloud Control Panel to manage DNS information, read
-:kc-article:`Create DNS Records for cloud servers with the Control Panel <creating-dns-records-for-cloud-servers-with-the-control-panel>`.
+:how-to:`Create DNS Records for cloud servers with the Control Panel <create-dns-records-for-cloud-servers-with-the-control-panel>`.

 You can also use the Cloud DNS API to manage DNS information programmatically.
 Begin reading about that in the